ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 ## What’s new in Compliance Manager (Preview)

-- **Integration with Microsoft Secure Score**: Compliance Manager supports integration with [Microsoft Secure Score](microsoft-secure-score.md) by mapping customer-managed Actions to more than 50 Secure Score actions.
+- **Integration with Microsoft Secure Score:** Compliance Manager supports integration with [Microsoft Secure Score](microsoft-secure-score.md) by mapping customer-managed Actions to more than 50 Secure Score actions.
 When you complete a mapped action in Secure Score, the corresponding Compliance Manager Action is automatically updated.

-- **Import custom Assessments**: In addition to built-in Assessments, Compliance Manager now supports importing custom Assessments, enabling you to create custom assessments for any product or service and any standard or regulation.
+- **Import custom Assessments:** In addition to built-in Assessments, Compliance Manager now supports importing custom Templates, enabling you to create custom Assessments for any product or service and any standard or regulation.

-- **Actions Items**: Action Items are now individual items and many include telemetry collection from the Microsoft Secure Score Graph API.
+- **Actions Items:** Action Items are now individual items and many include telemetry collection from the Microsoft Secure Score Graph API.
 Where possible, technical action recommendations now have links to the applicable configuration page in the Office 365 service.

+- **Tenant Management:** New interface for managing new data elements in Compliance Manager (Preview):
-- **Dimensions**: New metadata for Action Items that allows configuring custom pivots for filters.
+    - **Dimensions:** View, add and customize metadata for Templates, Assessments, and Action Items that allow you to create custom pivots for filters.
+    - **Owners:** Specify an owner for each Action Item.
+    - **Customer Actions:** Manage the complete list of Actions Items included in Compliance Manager (Preview) and enable/disable Secure Score monitoring for Action Items that are integrated with Secure Score.

 - **Updated Compliance Score**: The methodology has changed to support syncing with Microsoft Secure Score.
 The scoring system removes the Microsoft-managed control credits and focuses solely on the completion of customer-managed controls.